chrrrisw/kmel_db/kmel_db_format.md

 ### The Playlist Name Table

 The Playlist Name Table consists of an array of UTF-16 encoded, null terminated strings.

-The playlist name table is overwritten by unknown 9 if no playlist is present.
+The Playlist Name Table is overwritten by unknown 9 if no playlist is present.

 ### Playlist Title Table

-The Playlist Title Table consists of an array of short ints that indicate the title indices within the playlist.
+The Playlist Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this playlist.

 The Playlist Title Table is overwritten by unknown 9 if no playlist is present.

 ### Unknown 9